 KPIs help managers gauge the effectiveness of their functions, processes, campaigns and actions.
 They are essential to ensure you are on track to reach organizational goals.
 Make informed decisions with datapine.
 We help you cut through the noise and see the actionable data you need.
 Control the act of accessing, visualizing and reporting data with our first-class interface.
 Monitor your most significant KPIs in one place, obtain a comprehensive overview of your business and make more informed decisions.

 It isn’t always easy to find the right performance indicators that will fit your department or activity.
 The objective is always to determine those that communicate progress in the most meaningful way.
 We have identified the KPI examples that are most relevant for each department, specific industry or platform.
-Take advantage of our metric library to identify and visualize the metrics that are most important to your area of business.
+Take advantage of our metric library and KPI templates to identify and visualize the metrics that are most important to your area of business.
 Below you will find the links to over 200 visual KPI examples and templates with recommendations for action and relevant showcase dashboards.